Skip to main content

 Bill Summary:

-The bill prohibits a lawyer or law firm, in connection with providing legal services concerning a legal matter arising, asserted, or properly venued in Colorado (legal services), from:
+The act prohibits a lawyer or law firm, in connection with providing legal services concerning a legal right arising in whole or in part in Colorado (legal services), from:

 • Providing any portion of legal fees or revenues to a nonlawyer or an organization that economically participates in the provision of legal services or shares in the profits of legal fees or revenues and is owned or controlled by one or more nonlawyers (alternative business structure);